firebase/FirebaseUI-Android/auth/README.md

 JDK's installation folder to get a SHA-256 hash of your release keystore.

 Protip: you might as well also grab the release SHA-1 hash and the debug hashes to add them to the Firebase Console since they're useful in other contexts.
-Adding debug hashes will let you test all this without having to run a release build.
+Also, adding debug hashes will let you test all this without having to use a release build.

 ##### Deploying a Firebase Hosting solution

 If you're already using Firebase Hosting, give yourself a pat on the back and move on.
-Otherwise, tough luck.
-Go through [this tutorial](https://firebase.google.com/docs/hosting/quickstart) and make sure to say no when asked to [redirect](https://firebase.google.com/docs/hosting/url-redirects-rewrites) everything to a single page.
+Otherwise, tough luck. 🤷‍♂️ Go through [this tutorial](https://firebase.google.com/docs/hosting/quickstart) and make sure to say no when asked to [redirect](https://firebase.google.com/docs/hosting/url-redirects-rewrites) everything to a single page.
 If you're already doing that, exclude `.well-known/assetlinks.json`.